LogoLogo

 PreviousNever Miss DataNextSubstreams CLI

-Last updated 4 months ago
+Last updated 18 days ago

 Was this helpful?

 The Substreams Dev Container is a tool to help you build your first project.
 You can either run it remotely through Github codespaces or locally by cloning the .
-Inside the Dev Container, the substreams init command sets up a code-generated Substreams project, allowing you to easily build a subgraph or an SQL-based solution for data handling.
+Inside the Dev Container, the substreams init command sets up a code-generated Substreams project, allowing you to easily build a SQL-based solution for data handling.

 Prerequisites